awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-guardrails.md

           - AWS::RDS::DBInstance
 ```

-## Disallow Public Access to Amazon RDS Database Snapshots<a name="disallow-rds-snapshot-public-access"></a>
+## Detect Whether Public Access to Amazon RDS Database Snapshots is Enabled<a name="disallow-rds-snapshot-public-access"></a>

 Detects whether your Amazon RDS database snapshots have public access enabled\.
+You can protect your information by disabling public access\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with strongly recommended guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.